 Green Light Forest

 This was right near the monkey tree, and it was one of my favorite parts.
-There were tons of green lasers that shown through the dark area and made for some excellent photos.
+Tons of green lasers shown through the dark area and made for some excellent photos.

-Right after you pass this you can also see an alligator hanging out in the exhibit near by.
+Right after you pass this, you can also see an alligator hanging out in the exhibit nearby. *I didn’t see any animals when I went in 2021.

 Deck the Halls with Disco Balls